elixirschool/elixirschool/lessons/tr/basics/modules.md

----
+%{
-version: 1.2.1
+  version: "1.2.1",
-title: Modüller
+  title: "Modüller",
----
+  excerpt: """
   Bu zaman kadar ki derslerimiz de fonksiyonları aynı dosya ve alanda tanımladık.
 In this lesson we're going to cover how to group functions and define a specialized map in a struct in order to organize our code more efficiently.
-{% include toc.html %}
+  """
+}
+---

 ## Modüller